 I recommend giving yourself a full day to visit.
-With time to wander from station to station and maybe having to wait for the next car each way will be about 45mins in total, add to that a couple of hikes at the top, a few restaurant stops and a trip to the Alpine zoo and you’ll be ready for an early night at the end.
-We only had an afternoon as we spent the morning hunting for a doctors in Innsbruck and really wished we had more time to enjoy this amazing place.
+With time to wander from station to station and maybe having to wait for the next car each way will be about 45mins in total.
+Add to that a couple of hikes at the top, a few restaurant stops and a trip to the Alpine zoo and you’ll be ready for an early night.
+We only had an afternoon as we spent the morning hunting for a doctors in Innsbruck.
+And really wished we had more time to enjoy this amazing place.

 Check the forecast.

 If you can, visit on a clear day to make the most of the views.
 This may be tricky in winter but just keep your eye on the forecast.

 Tickets, book online before you go and save yourself time at the station.

 Round trip tickets all the way to the top: